Yuan-998/yuan-998.github.io/_posts/2023-1-3-Pig Latin reading notes.md

 The optimized logical plan is then compiled into a series of Map-Reduce jobs.

 #### Map-Reduce Optimizer
-Optimization based on Map-Reduce *[combiner](./2023-1-3-Mapreduce%20reading%20notes.md#Combiner-Function)* stage to perform early partial aggregation.
+For example, Optimization based on Map-Reduce *[combiner](2023-1-3-Mapreduce%20reading%20notes.md#combiner-function)* stage to perform early partial aggregation.

 In the end, the DAG of optimized Map-Reduce jobs is topologically sorted and ready to be executed by Hadoop in that order.